DREAM SYMBOLS : A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z

 Jung and Freud use the term unconscious mind but dreams are probably more linked to issues that we are conscious about.
 Most dreams if translated would probably link to actual thoughts and feelings which you are all too aware of.
 A dream if properly translated could link to thoughts like "I think my sister was behaving strangely last night, I just wonder if something is wrong", or "I am coping very well at work" or "I do not think he is as committed as I am!"
 These are the kinds of issues which dominate our thinking on any given day.
 Understand these and you will start to understand the kinds of issues which trigger dreams.

-Dreams use dream symbols One main conclusion with my studies has been that dreams do indeed use symbolism.
-The connection between dreams and symbolism has been understood for centuries.
-But this is often been a very simplistic understanding of dream symbolism.
+One main conclusion with my studies has been that dreams do indeed use symbolism.
+The connection between dreams and symbolism has been understood for centuries but this has often been a very simplistic understanding.
 A lot of the old dream books used simple definitions of dream symbols: A lion represented the need for courage whilst an angry dog represented an argument.
 Dreams do use symbols in such a way.
 But dream symbolism is much more complex.

 Dream dictionaries need to be much more detailed and comprehensive.
 They need to be more like ordinary dictionaries.
 They need to feature the many and varied usages of dream symbols.
 Ordinary words are used in many different contexts and ways.
 A dictionary records all of these usages.
 Dream dictionaries need to do exactly the same.
 A lion in a dream may symbolize many things and each of these must be recorded.

 Sometimes dream symbols can be very personal.
 Take the example of a tidal wave.
 Most people will associate tidal waves with something bad.
 A tsunami involves many emotions such as fear and the need to seek safety.
 Yet there will always be someone who does not fit the usual pattern.
 Take a big wave surfer such as Laird Hamilton.
 He seeks out huge waves around the coast of Hawaii.
 He then surfs these tsunamis which build up naturally over hundreds of miles of ocean.
 For him the tidal wave represents the ultimate challenge to his thrill seeking.
+So a dream dictionary must include every possible meaning.
+They should open the reader's mind to ideas and train them into understanding how the mind works.

-Why are dream symbols completely unrelated to reality?
 Dreams use metaphors and these by their very nature are unrelated to the actual situation that has triggered your dream.
 It would not make sense for a metaphor to compare itself to itself.
 It would be like a poet using the following metaphor – "That sunset was the like the sunset I saw this morning (i.e. the same sunset)".
 The metaphor would be pointless.

 Dreams then will use metaphors which by their nature are unrelated to the actual trigger of the dream.
 They will represent some comparison.
 A tornado therefore may be symbolic of some tornado like situation within your emotions.
+It maybe symbolic of someone's tornado like behaviour.

 So do not expect dreams to be about the obvious things.
 A tornado dream will not be about tornadoes!
 A war dream will not be about a real war but instead some war like situation in your life.

-But why do we dream using symbols?
-Why do the dreams seem totally incomprehensible?
 Dreams are related in some way to the brain.
 That's obvious.
 They seemingly make no sense.
 But they are not intended to make sense.
 They are a loose collection of symbols which seem to form bizarre stories.
 Yet dreams are not meant to be remembered.
 Memory blocks are turned off during sleep so most dreams are forgotten.

 Dreams must serve the purpose they are designed for.
 They must serve some useful purpose or why would we have them?
 This loose collection of dream symbols must represent how the mind stores complex ideas and thoughts.
 This is how the mind records key intuitions.
 They need not make sense because they are recorded in a language which is not meant to be understood.
 We do not need to interpret dreams.
 They can simply be ignored.
 Any message that is contained within them will filter through to the conscious mind.

-Dream symbols and comparisons within the mind I have always compared dream symbolism to the way in which the mind uses to store ideas and thoughts.
+I have always compared dream symbolism to the way in which the mind stores ideas and thoughts.
 The brain builds up connections between various differing subjects in rather loose ways.
 In this way each of the following could be used as a symbol for each other.

 - a man acting in a sexist way.